max-evinced/vanilla-js-playwright/README.md

 ## Run Tests
 `npm run test`

+`repeat 5 { npx playwright test --headed ./tests/path/to/some.spec.js }` in case you need to run repeated tests.
+Requires zsh shell.

 `npm run test --ui` will launch the Interactive UI mode by appending the --ui flag.

 This script will launch the exec command for the `tests/evinced` directory.